 - Comprehensive physical exam

-- Lab work /imaging (when needed) recommended as appropriate to clinical
+- Lab work /imaging (when needed) recommended as appropriate

 - Detailed past medical, review of systems and family history